Knitting Wars: Addi vs KnitProPublished on 28 March 2019 By Siân 3 min read

 Anjuli, a resident expert knitter, loves KnitPro for looks and practicality.

-I like the beautiful colors of the KnitPro Symfonie needles, and the wood is amazingly smooth and slippy." - Anjuli
+I like the beautiful colours of the KnitPro Symfonie needles, and the wood is amazingly smooth and slippy." - Anjuli

 I like the beautiful colors of the KnitPro Symfonie needles, and the wood is amazingly smooth and slippy.
 I find they can be used for any type of project – whatever you’re knitting, it will be easy on Symfonie needles.
 I also use KnitPro Cubics; I find them very nice on my hands.